Who is eligible to utilize the services of the Office of Preprofessional Advising, CSA?

 When should I meet with a prehealth adviser?

 This is up to you.
 We are available to meet with you whenever you have questions or concerns about preparing for health professional school.
-At the very latest, come to talk to us when you are ready to apply!
+We think it's best to meet with us early and often so that you can appropriately plan and we can keep abreast of your activities and preparation.
+At the very latest, come to talk to us at least a year before you are ready to apply!

 I’m just getting started as a premed.
 Is there a booklet I can read that will help me?